-Costa Rica is a natural history paradise, as discovered by those who travelled with us on our four previous visits to this biodiverse country, where a high percentage of the land is managed for conservation.
-The wildlife in the tropics will captivate both the new and the more seasoned traveller as we explore coastal forests and mangroves, cloud forests, rain forests and dramatic volcanic cones.
-Visiting national parks and reserves, we pass through several different regions.
-As we travel we will also find out about the ecology, agriculture, and the culture and history of Costa Rica.
-Accommodation is mostly at attractive lodges and our travel is at a comfortable pace, by coach and boat.
+Costa Rica is a natural history paradise, as discovered by those who travelled with us on our previous 12 visits to this biodiverse country, where a high percentage of the land is managed for conservation.
+The wildlife will captivate both the new and the more seasoned traveller as we explore coastal forests and mangroves, cloud forests, rainforests and dramatic volcanic cones.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.